BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Oxford to soak in the academic atmosphere without the overwhelming student crowds?
+When is the absolute best time to visit Oxford to truly soak in the academic atmosphere without the overwhelming crowds?

-Beyond the famous colleges, what's a truly unique Oxford experience that most tourists miss?
+Beyond the famous colleges, what's a truly 'Oxford' experience that most tourists miss?

-Oxford is wonderfully walkable, and that's truly the best way to discover its charm.
-For longer distances or if your feet get tired, the local bus network is excellent and frequent.
-Be aware that many city center streets are pedestrianized or have restricted access, so driving and parking can be a nightmare; I'd strongly advise against it.
-Grab a day rider ticket if you plan on using the buses multiple times.
+Honestly, Oxford is incredibly walkable, and that's the best way to discover its charm.
+For longer distances or if your feet are tired, the local bus network is excellent and frequent.
+Just be aware that parking is notoriously difficult and expensive, so leave the car at home if you can.

 How many days do you need in Oxford, England, UK?